naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Z Offset | 100 | Z-axis offset distance to add between background actors.
+Z Offset | 100 | Z-axis offset distance (depth) from background actors to the camera.
 Default Metadata | Object Ref | Metadata to use by default when creating background actors.
 Metadata | Object Ref | Metadata to use when creating background actors with specific names.
 Populated automatically when using backround resources manager.
 Scene Origin | (0.5, 0.0) | Origin point used for reference when positioning actors on scene.